-On Saturday, October 7, the employees and associates of the White Sands Missile Range and the National Atomic Museum held another Trinity Site open house, 61 years and about 3 months after the world's first nuclear explosive device was detonated there.
+On Saturday, October 7, the employees and associates of the White Sands Missile Range (archive 2006) and the National Atomic Museum (archive 2006) held another Trinity Site open house, 61 years and about 3 months after the world's first nuclear explosive device was detonated there.

 A couple days later, North Korea's nuclear explosive device test erupted in the news.

 A couple weeks later, October 22, would mark 42 years after the first of two nuclear detonation tests conducted at the Salmon, or Tatum Salt Dome, site near Baxterville, Mississippi.
 The tests performed there (described below) were intended to improve our ability to detect underground nuclear tests such as North Korea's.

 The Tatum Salt Dome site is the only U.S. nuclear detonation

 test site east of the Mississippi River.
 Mississippi

 is one of only 5 USA states to have a nuclear detonation test; the